dmitry-ivanov/laravel-helper-functions/README.md

 #### `to_swiftmailer_emails()`

-Converts addresses data to format, which is suitable for [SwiftMailer library](http://swiftmailer.org/docs/messages.html):
+Convert addresses data to format, which is suitable for [SwiftMailer library](http://swiftmailer.org/docs/messages.html):

 ```php
 $addresses = to_swiftmailer_emails([